pliakas/pliakas.github.io/_posts/2020-04-25-vim-is-for-the-lazy.md

 ---
 layout: post
-title: Vim - Advanced Text Editing For The Lazy
+title: Emacs - Advanced Text Editing For The Lazy
 comments: true
 tags: [emacs]
 ---

-This is a very first article
+This is a very first article about emacs